-Hired in November 2012, Corey Muscara enters his second season as pitching coach at St. John's.
-A former collegiate pitcher, Muscara has coached at Southern New Hampshire University and Binghamton as well as in the summer league circuit in the New England Collegiate Baseball League (NECBL).
+Hired in November 2012, Corey Muscara is in his second season serving as pitching coach at St. John's.
+A former collegiate pitcher, Muscara previously coached at Southern New Hampshire University and Binghamton as well as in the summer league circuit in the New England Collegiate Baseball League (NECBL).

 Prior to rejoining the Penmen, Muscara served as the pitching coach at Binghamton University in 2011 and led three pitchers to America East All-Conference honors, including a pair of first team selections.

-Muscara spent the summer of 2010 serving as an assistant coach for the Danbury Westerners of the NECBL, a squad that included current St. John's pitcher Sean Hagan.
+Muscara spent the summer of 2010 serving as an assistant coach for the Danbury Westerners of the NECBL.

 In his first stint with Southern New Hampshire University in 2010, Muscara coached three pitchers that earned Northeast-10 All-Rookie honors and led a pitching staff with eight underclassmen to a 3.93 ERA.